"Start here" page for programming: a general FAQ

 - Do I know how to do calculations?
 Basic operations?
 Google how.

 - Do I know how to return the calculation result?
 And so on.

 Q: Which programming language should I choose?

 If you want to be hired, learn what companies demand.
 There is a demand for any kind of language and technology though.
 The short answer is it doesn't matter much.
 But, if you've picked a domain you're interested in, some languages don't fit well there because of the community support and standards.
 For example, you won't code in C++/Java/Python to create web apps frontend.
-But you can code backend in these languages.
+But you can code the backend in these languages.

 If you're interested in data science, then pick Python, because there are a lot of tutorials and a huge amount of libraries in Python for DS.

 If you're interested in game dev, see what programming languages/technology people/businesses usually use.

 It's easy to learn.
 It's easy to code.
 It has tremendous community support: a lot of libraries you can use to not create some things from scratch.
 A lot of tutorials.
 A lot of answers on the Internet to any kind of question.
 And, the possibility to create mobile, web, and desktop apps: frontends and backends(Node.JS).